csprag/reference/reference/static/commands/basics/head.md

 head
 -------

-`head` is a unix command used to display the beginning of a text or data piped into the command.
+`head` is a unix command used to display the beginning of a text file or of data piped into the command.
 Without specification, `head` will display the first 10 lines of its input to the standard output.

 ~~~ bash
 $ echo "Hello World!" >> example.txt